Choosing a nursing home for a family member can be one of the most difficult decisions anyone ever has to make.Read more

 - Don't be afraid to start the conversation.
 Whether you are a parent talking to your children, a husband talking to a wife, or an adult child talking to an aging parent, bringing up the topic of death and disability can be difficult, but it is an important conversation to have.
-A study by The Hartford found that parents were more willing to discuss estate planning issues than their children.

 - Make sure you or your loved ones have done estate planning.
 All estate plans should include, at minimum, two important estate planning instruments: a durable power of attorney and a will.
 The first is for managing property during your lifetime, in case you are unable to do so yourself.
 The second is for the management and distribution of property after death.
 Revocable (or "living") trusts can also help you avoid probate and manage your estate both during your life and after you're gone.
 In addition, you or your loved ones should consult with an estate planning professional about the best way to minimize estate taxes.
 For more on estate planning, click here.

 - Plan for the worst.
 You and your loved ones need to be prepared in the event that one of you becomes disabled and will no longer be able to make your own decisions.
 The durable power of attorney mentioned above is an important instrument.
 You will also need a health care proxy (sometimes called a health care power of attorney), which gives someone else the medical authority to communicate your wishes about medical treatment.
-For more information on medical directives, click here.
+For more information about medical directives, click here.

 - Make sure you or your loved ones draw up a list to help your executors carry out your estate plans.
 The list should contain information on the location of assets, such as bank accounts, property, and stocks and bonds; the location, keys, and passwords to any safe deposit boxes; the identity of important professionals who might have information about your estate; and the location of important records, such as loan, insurance, and tax documents.
 The list can also contain things you want done immediately after you die, such as calling relatives or notifying employers.

 - Figure out who is going to get what personal property and heirlooms.
 Preparation and planning in advance can avoid family squabbles after you or your loved ones die.
-For more information, click here.